JonKing93/Paleo-DA-Hackathon--October-2022/source/introduction/outline.rst

 Introduction
 ============
-In this first section, we'll give an overview of data assimlation and the DASH toolbox.
-We'll also review a few miscellaneous topics that will facilitate the workshop.
+In this first section, we'll give an overview of the DASH toolbox and review a few miscellaneous topics that will facilitate the workshop.
 The section contains the pages:

 :doc:`overview`
     We'll begin with an overview of the DASH toolbox, and examine the types of tasks it can automate for DA analyses.